 Running the Examples and Shell

 Spark comes with several sample programs.
-Scala and Java examples are in the
+Scala, Java, Python and R examples are in the

-./bin/run-example <class> <params> in the top-level Spark directory
+bin/run-example <class> [params] in the top-level Spark directory.
+(Behind the scenes, this

 local[N] to run locally with N threads.
 You should start by using